 One by one, these peaceful protesters were pulled, dragged away, and thrown into police vans.

-“With the deepest respect I have come to your country to stand up for the truth for you.”
+“With the deepest respect I have come to your country to stand up for the truth for you.
+Please don’t believe the lies [of the Chinese regime],” Dolnyckyj added.

-In response to the Chinese regime’s extreme vilification campaign against the spiritual practice, which has convinced Chinese people through misinformation that “nobody outside of China practices Falun Gong,” Tong explained her reasoning.
+Tong reasoned she went to China in response to the Chinese regime’s extreme vilification campaign against the spiritual practice, which has convinced Chinese people through misinformation that “nobody outside of China practices Falun Gong.”

 “Only through raising the awareness of the atrocities can we stop them.”